Sign up to our Newsletter

 3. Are There Any Drawbacks to Majoring in Psychology for Law School?

 Another potential drawback to pursuing a psychology major is your job options.
-In case you decide not to go to law school, you may have a hard time finding employment in your field with just a psychology degree.
+If you decide not to go to law school, you may have a hard time finding employment in your field with just a psychology degree.
 You will likely have to pursue higher education to qualify for careers in this field.

 4. Do I Have to Major in Pre-Law to Go to Law School?